arichtman/www.richtman.au/content/blog/opnsense-mdns.md

 1. Now anything that respects `nsswitch.conf` will use mDNS!

 Super unfortunately, basically nothing we need will use this.
-I may go into a future post about setting up authoritative DNS but tbh I expect it to be well covered already.
+I may go into a future post about setting up authoritative DNS but TBH I expect it to be well covered already.

 ## References